clemgbld/movie-app/README.md

 Because "separation of concern" is a key software principle and thanks to it we can make our application more flexible actually because we separate the buissness logic from the GUI we are not coupled with the framework/library (in that case React) wich is really handy in case of a futur migration . that also facilitate the testatbility of our product owing to the fact that all the layers know nothing about each other.

+# Alternative Language choice

+I could have use Typescript instead of Javascript, it is the modern way to go with React, i would have use it if the project was bigger.

+## Avantages

+Direct feedback from the editor so before the compilation.
+For exemple if i miss a parametter in a function Typescript will catch the error directly, Javascript doesn't see this type of error.
+Typescript enable us to have better code completion support thanks to the interfaces and types.
+The last avantage is the self documentation that Typescript gives to the code base, in fact Typescript with TDD alltogether further improve the quality of the code.

+## Drawbacks

+there is only few trades-off with typescript the first one is that you write more code than with vanilla Javascript.
+The second one is that certain library that are not maintained anymore doesn't enable us to have type support for Typescript but this case is becoming less frequent.

+# Alternative Architecture 1

+Instead of using Redux i could have use a custom hook for each reducer with the react hook useReducer.

+## Avantages

+The main advantage is that useReducer is already include in React so i wouldn't have installed redux-toolkit and react-redux, and the less you download packages the better it is for performance.
+I would have written a little bit less code though Redux-toolkit solved the boilerplate problem of the classic redux.
+Custom hooks with useReducer are also easy to test thanks to react-hooks-testing-library.

+## Drawbacks

+There are two main drawbacks first a strong coupling with React so less fexibilty, secondly useReducer = localState if i wanted to share state between multiple components i would be forced to use the Context APi from React wich is a great option but it's not really a state manager like Redux wich can cause performance issues with too many rerenders.

+# Alternative Architecture 2

+I could have use Zustand instead of Redux, Zustand is another state manager.

+## Avantages

+Less boilerPlate than Redux and Redux-toolkit, no need to wrap a Component with a Provider.

+## Drawbacks

+Zustand is less popular than Redux.

 # Workflow

 ## TDD (Test Driven Development)